-February is Responsible Pet Owner Month, and it’s a great time to go over some of the basic steps you can take to be responsible for your fur baby.
-Even experienced dog owners could use a refresher sometimes.
-Here are seven ways you can make sure your pup is safe, healthy, and happy.
+February is Responsible Pet Owners Month, and it’s a great time to go over some of the basic steps you can take to be responsible for your furry companion.

 1. Spay Or Neuter Your Pet